Confronting the camera with a slighly irritated look was the famous Russian poet and singer Alexander Vertinsky!

-It took me a while to notice that sitting nearby is none other than Shanghai's favorite oligarch, Sir Victor Sassoon!
+It took me a while to notice that sitting on the left, in bright white, is none other than Shanghai's favorite oligarch, Sir Victor Sassoon!

 This unexpected company, the bunches of flowers and more pins with numbers strewn on the table conviced me that this photo sequence was the coverage of the beauty pageant Miss Shanghai, held in Arcadia on June 18, 1940.
-Vertinsky presided over the jury that also included Sasson.
+Vertinsky presided over the jury, which also included Victor Sassoon.
 The pageant was organized annually by the Russian entertainer and balletmaster Edouard Eliroff (I think it is him standing behind Sassoon).
 I wrote about these pageants earlier and translated several passages from Vertinsky's comic essay about his duties on the jury.

 I never expected to find a photo session from the event.
 Here are several other photos from the pageant:

-The public voted for their favorite girls by dropping tokens into the boxes.
-One could buy any number of tokens to support one's candidate.
+The public voted for their favorite girls by dropping tokens into the boxes; a hundred tokens for a dollar.
+One could buy any number of tokens to support a favorite candidate.

 Here the tall figure of Vertinsky is seen escorting the winner (center):